Likely Nomura exit from lender may spur Japan regional bank shake-up

 Regional lenders instead are left to scrabble over offering loans to the few clients in their areas that need them, cutting interest rates lower and lower in a bid to gain business.

-But this year Japan’s Financial Services Agency as part of its annual inspections has begun asking regional banks to present a convincing growth strategy for the next five to 10 years, a move seen by many bankers as a prod to consolidate.
+But this year Japan’s Financial Services Agency as part of its annual inspections has begun asking regional banks to present a convincing growth strategy for the next five to 10 years, a move seen by many bankers as a prod to seek mergers and acquisitions.